jernejmarcic/Clisper/README.md

 # Clipser (C++ clipboard history utility)

-Personal clipboard history manager with advanced features, such as language detection for text, image metadata extraction, and more.
+Clipboard history keeper/scratchpad with language detection for text, image metadata extraction, and OCR.
+This is meant to be a clipboard history keeper/scratchpad.

 ## Dependencies

-Required:
+Required (core CLI + database):
-- g++ (C++17), make, and pkg-config
+- g++ (C++23), make, and pkg-config
+- sqlite3 (core database storage)
 - libmagic (file type detection)
 - exiv2 (image metadata extraction)
 - libexttextcat (language detection)
-- sqlite3 (core database storage)
+- tesseract + leptonica (OCR headers used by current core build)

+Optional (build only if you need these targets):
+- gtkmm-4.0 (GTK UI in `src/gui`)

 ### Installing Dependencies